HeikoStudt/BeckyPlugin.Net/README.md

 10. modify and start copy-and-start.ps1; it will automatically deploy all plugins into becky and start b2.exe.

 11. Create a Readme.md, put it on GitHub and send me a nice postcard. :-)

+# How to debug my plugin?

+If you've followed my advice of dividing your plugin into a stub and an implementation project, you can simply put a shortcut on "copy-and-start" (so starting becky) and then Debug->Attach to Process (B2.EXE).

+This is quite powerfull.

+Although, there is a PDB file for the plugin stub project, it does not match the DLL as fody and DllExport are messing the IL a bit.
+Probably the Fody.ModuleInit creates a new, unknown method which alters some hash or such.

 # Open ToDos